alexprengere/PythonBrainFuck/README.md

 * the `bf-c` without JIT: 1min15s (x200)
 * the `bf-c` with JIT: 15 seconds (x1000)

 I also tested Brainfuck interpreters written in C ([source](http://mazonka.com/brainf/)).
-After compilation with `gcc -O3` (5.1), running `mandel.b` take from 12 to 15 seconds to run, so it is in the same order of magnitude as the JIT version (without `-O3`, it results in 30 seconds).
+After compilation with `gcc -O3` (5.1), running `mandel.b` take from 12 to 15 seconds to run, so it is in the same order of magnitude as the JIT version (without `-O3`, it takes 30 seconds).

 To complete those numbers, I finally tested a [Brainfuck to C translator](https://gist.github.com/Ricket/939687), then compiled the C version of the `mandel.b` program.
-With `-O3`, the compiled `mandel.b` runs in about 2 seconds (without `-O3`, it results in 30 seconds).
+With `-O3`, the compiled `mandel.b` runs in about 2 seconds (without `-O3`, it takes 30 seconds).

 The JIT addition contains code from [this amazing tutorial on JITs](http://morepypy.blogspot.fr/2011/04/tutorial-part-2-adding-jit.html).